intermine/im-docs/docs/webapp/linking-in/index.md

+---
-# Linking in to your mine
+title: Linking in to your mine
+---

 This page aims to describe the various ways to link to a Mine.